Alerts

 SB 943 reverses some of the harmful effects of Boeing and ensures that government entities will be obligated to reveal the core elements of their contracts with private companies — including the final dollar amount of the contract, key contract provisions, and line-item pricing.

-Haynes and Boone’s Media and Entertainment team provides a full range of counseling and litigation services in all aspects of media and First Amendment law.
+Haynes Boone’s Media and Entertainment team provides a full range of counseling and litigation services in all aspects of media and First Amendment law.
 Our lawyers have a practical understanding and knowledge of the particular problems and issues media clients face.
 We understand the high-stakes, multimillion-dollar nature of providing content, news, and entertainment to the masses.

 Media Contacts